Beliavsky/Fortran-code-on-GitHub/README.md

 [oolong](https://github.com/EdHone/oolong): object-oriented logging system by Ed Hone that aims to provide a simple, flexible logging interface that will enable a wide range of logging functionality for a wide range of model paradigms

+[orbs](https://github.com/degawa/orbs): wrapper that allows arithmetic operations for [stdlib_bitsets](https://stdlib.fortran-lang.org/page/specs/stdlib_bitsets.html), by Tomohiro Degawa.
+It expands the range of information conveyed by bitsets by providing several operators, including logical, shift, and arithmetic operators on the bitset.

 [paramcard](https://github.com/tueda/paramcard): command-line parameter input made simple, by Takahiro Ueda

 [PENF](https://github.com/szaghi/PENF): Fortran (standard 2003) module useful to achieve portable codes.
 The module makes available portable kind-parameters and some useful procedures to deal with them